Medical Malpractice Attorneys in Montana

 IF YOU SUSPECT THAT YOUR CHILD MAY HAVE BEEN INJURED BY IMPROPER MEDICAL CARE, WE WOULD BE HAPPY TO TALK WITH YOU ABOUT YOUR CASE.

 Medical mistakes that deprive a baby of oxygen can cause permanent brain damage, creating a lifetime of special needs for the child.
 Traumatic delivery can injure a child’s nerves, muscles and bones causing severe disability.
 Improper care in the hours and days after delivery can allow dangerous conditions to progress to permanent injury.
+(These injuries can include things like cerebral palsy, brachial plexus nerve paralysis, hip dysplasia, and damage to other organs.)

 Successfully proving that birth injuries were caused by malpractice demands the skills of a legal specialist and medical experts.
 The attorneys in our firm have successfully handled these types of cases for nearly thirty years.
 We have the expertise to prove when a birth injury was caused by malpractice and to defeat the arguments put forward by the doctors and nurses responsible.
 Just as important, we have the knowledge and experience to help establish trusts and other financial arrangements to provide a lifetime of medical and economic security for an injured child and his or her family.